CarlKCarlK/range-set-blaze/docs/bench_r.md

 ### 'every_op' `RangeSetBlaze` and `Roaring` Results and Conclusion

 When the number of ranges (or clumps) is very small, `RangeSetBlaze` operates on the data 1000's of times faster than `Roaring`.
-As the number of clumps goes into the 100's and 1000's, it is still to 15 to 200 times faster.
-When the number of ranges get large, it is slightly faster.
+As the number of clumps goes into the 100's and 1000's, it is still 15 to 200 times faster.
+When the number of ranges get even larger, it is slightly faster.

 The plot shows the results for intersection, `Roaring`'s fastest operator on this data.

 ![every_op](https://carlkcarlk.github.io/range-set-blaze/criterion/v2/every_op_roaring/report/compare.png "every_op")

-> See cmk for a comparison of `RangeSetBlaze and`Roaring` on uniform, non-clumpy data.
+> See benchmark ['worst_op_blaze'](#benchmark-9-worst_op_blaze-compare-roaring-and-rangesetblaze-operators-on-uniform-data), near the end, for a similar comparison of set operations on uniform data.

 ## Benchmark #8: 'intersect_k_sets': `RangeSetBlaze` ` Multiway vs 2-at-time intersection